Homoranthus cernuus: Distribution and habitat

 This species has a restricted distribution and is endemic to the north-western section of Wollemi National Park in central New South Wales.
-It occurs on Narabeen sandstone, shallow sandy soils in layered woodland or heath, usually on steep rocky terrain in dry open forests.
+It occurs on Narrabeen sandstone, shallow sandy soils in layered woodland or heath, usually on steep rocky terrain in dry open forests.

 Conservation status

 Uncommon and restricted in distribution, but well reserved in Wollemi National Park.
 Listed as a rare species by Briggs and Leigh (1996) with a ROTAP conservation 2RCa.